jtresko/BS_KB/docs/strategy/Trading a volatile $PLTR with 12 hours warning.md

 title: "Trading a volatile $PLTR with 12 hours warning"
 layout: default
 parent: Strategy
-grand_parent: Help Center
-nav_order: 16
+nav_order: 14
 ---

-Data from PLTR on the [SF Segregated Tab](/docs/getting-started/SF Segregated Tab/) on February, 21st 2025 on the 5 min chart.
+Data from PLTR on the [SF Segregated Tab](/getting-started/SF Segregated Tab/) on February, 21st 2025 on the 5 min chart.

 [Click here for a direct link to the Google Slides](https://docs.google.com/presentation/d/1kUzg1I6C6VcjRDbi6d9ffCb_9eS6C1SPnpXIfE2U8XY/edit?usp=sharing) version of this presentation.